Semien Province

-Its 18th and 19th century capital was Inchetkaub, other towns were Adi Arkay, Adi Remets, Dabat, Derasghie, Mesfinto, Segonet and Sekota del Semien.
+Its 18th and 19th century capital was Inchetkaub, other towns were Addi Arkay, Debarq, Dabat, Derasghie, Mesfinto, Segonet and Sekota del Semien.

 The highest point was Ras Dashen in the Semien Mountains.

 History

-A semi-legendary Jewish kingdom, the Kingdom of Semien, is said to have been centered in the region.
-Historically this province is associated with the Amhara people.
+The first mention of the Simien Mountains comes from the Monumentum Adulitanum, an Aksumite inscription recorded by Cosmas Indicopleustes in the sixth century AD.
+The inscription describes the area as "inaccessible mountains covered with snow" and where soldiers walked up to their knees in snow.
+There is also a note in Cosmas Indicopleustes' work which states that the Simien Mountains was a place of exile for subjects condemned to banishment by the Aksumite king.

 16th century

 The region was governed by Uthman b.
 Guhar of Adal.

 17th century

 Semien was governed by members of the Amhara royalty and nobility.
 In 1629, Emperor Susenyos made his son Fasilides governor of Semien Province with the title of Aggafari.
 The title ‘‘Aggafari of Semien’’ became a normal title for the Crown Prince.
 Thereafter, the title became an honorific title for the governor of Semien, which came to occupy the fifth place in Ethiopian table of ranks.

 Dejazmach Anestasyos, nephew of Fasilides, grandson of Susenyos, became the new governor (Aggafari) of Semien.

 Yostos, the eldest son and presumptive heir of Emperor Yohannes I governed Semien before his untimely death in June 1676.
 His brother, Iyasu the Great, then a prince, succeeded him.
 Iyasu I later became the Emperor in 1682, and moved to Gondar.
 Iyasu's sister Eleni, a remarkable figure in Ethiopia's 17th century political history succeeded her brother as governor.